melanieclarke/asdf/docs/asdf/developer_overview.rst

 the jsonschema library.
 There is a method that jsonschema calls recursively for a validator and it is called iter_errors.
 The subclass of the jsonschema validator class is defined as schema.ASDFValidator and this method is overloaded in this class.
-Despite its name, it's primary purpose is to validate the special features that yaml has, namely applying schemas associated with tags (this is not part of the normal jsonschema scheme [ahem]).
+Despite its name, its primary purpose is to validate the special features that yaml has, namely applying schemas associated with tags (this is not part of the normal jsonschema scheme).
 It is in this method that it looks for a tag for a node and if it exists and in the tag_index, loads the appropriate schema and applies it to the node. (jsonschemas are normally only associated with a whole json entity rather than specific nodes).
 While the